-and IV are likely to take place in the same countries, IOM will explore the synergies between the community-level interventions to bring together the activities that contribute to both Objectives 2 and 5 of the GCM and propose a joint analysis of their outcomes and lessons learnt.
+related policies.
+As pilot activities under pillars II and IV are likely to take place in the same countries, IOM will explore the synergies between the community-level interventions to bring together the activities that contribute to both Objectives 2 and 5 of the GCM and propose a joint analysis of their outcomes and lessons learnt.

 PDD together with IGAD under pillar III will reach out to all IGAD Member Countries in order to consult on laws, policies, practices and tools on admission and stay and in preparation for the training/workshop to develop SOPs.
 Countries will be asked to nominate national participants for the training/workshop and to ensure gender balance and that relevant institutions are represented (e.g. from National Disaster Management Office and Migration Authorities).
-The exact location and the Member States included in the SIMEXs15 (2) will be determined based on interest and commitment from Member States expressed to the IGAD and a mapping of the regions most affected by disasters preferably in areas at risk of cross-border disaster displacement (Please see annex for further stakeholder inclusion).
+The exact location and the Member States included in the SIMEXs15 (2) will be determined based on interest and commitment from Member States expressed to the IGAD and a mapping of the regions most affected by disasters preferably in areas at risk of crossborder disaster displacement (Please see annex for further stakeholder inclusion).
 IOM's existing initiatives on 'One Stop Border Posts' (OSBPs) may be considered for the locations of SIMEXs and IOM's Humanitarian Border Management SOPs and new 'DRR and Adaptation' assessment tools may be used to provide the necessary information when drafting the SOPs.

 ILO is conducting a study on the nexus between climate change, employment and labour migration, in three countries (Ethiopia - North Wollo region, Uganda and Djibouti), under the FMPT regional project implemented with IGAD.
-While the country chosen is Ethiopia and the region North Wollo16, the ILO will select the exact districts and municipalities (woredas) based on the recommendations of the forthcoming ILO-IGAD project research on the relationship between climate change, employment and labour migration (Please see annex for further selection criteria).
+While the country chosen is Ethiopia and the region North Wollo16, ILO is currently assessing whether the project site should be changed, as the previously proposed site (North Wollo zone) is affected by the on-going conflict in the area.
+If the security situation in the area will not improve soon, the project site will be changed and another area in Ethiopia where climate change, displacement and employment are critical issues will be identified.
+ILO will select the exact districts and municipalities (woredas) based on the recommendations of the forthcoming ILO-IGAD project research on the relationship between climate change, employment and labour migration (Please see annex for further selection criteria).
 The ILO has the necessary capacity in Ethiopia to support localized interventions.
 Further information on the potential for employment creation will be gathered through a rapid situational analysis, including a green market system assessment.
-The ILO will follow a local development approach and partner with community-based organizations, local private sector organizations, local authorities (labour, agriculture, business), workers and employers' organization, forming the project Steering Committee at localized level.
-Besides the involvement of the partners in decision making, the ILO will also work with local partners (based on results of the market assessment) to implement key activities such as awareness raising campaigns, productions of sensitization materials in local languages, training and capacity building.
+The ILO will follow a local development approach and partner with community-based organizations, local private sector organizations, local authorities (labour, agriculture, business), workers and employers' organization, forming the project Steering